streamlit/streamlit/docs/deploy_streamlit_app.md

 ### Share your app

 Your app is now live at that fixed URL, so go wild and share it with whomever you want.
-And please share it with us as well.
-We'd love to see what you're up to on Twitter or on our [Forum](https://discuss.streamlit.io/c/streamlit-examples/9).
+From your deployed app you can click on the "☰" menu on the top right and select 'Share this app' to post it directly into social media or to share with the community on the [Forum](https://discuss.streamlit.io/c/streamlit-examples/9).
+We'd love to see what you make!

 ### Update your app